-- (a) A candidate admitted to the programme shall complete both Parts.
-A minimum of 120 points/1.00 EFTS must be completed successfully for each part, totalling a minimum of 240 points/2.00 EFTS. - (b) A candidate admitted under regulation 1(a) i. will complete MGIS Part II by Thesis only, 120 points/1.00 EFTS. - (c) All students admitted to the Master of GIS will complete a coherent programme of study approved by the Director: GIS.
+- (b) A candidate admitted under regulation 1(a) i. will complete MGIS Part II by Thesis only, 120 points/1.00 EFTS. - (c) All students admitted to the Master of GIS will complete a coherent programme of study approved by the Director: GIS.